-The items in the Council's Balance Sheet at 31 March 2016 for which there is a risk of adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2016 for which there is a risk of adjustment in the forthcoming financial year are provided on the following page:

-Pensions Liability was £43.3 liability of changes in individual assumptions can be measured liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to Item Uncertainties Effect if actual results differ Pensions Liability was £43.3 million.
-Estimation of the net liability to pay pensions depends on a number of complex on a number relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected liability of changes in individual assumptions can be measured (the impact of changes in assumptions are outlined in note increase in the discount rate assumption would result in a reduction of £60k on the project service cost. from assumptions engaged to provide the Council in complex ways.
-During 2015/ with expert advice about the assumptions to be applied. that the net pensions liability for funded LGPS benefits had decreased by £3.97 million due changes in financial assumption Many of the financial assumption are linked to current market conditions.
-Conversely, the same Pensions liability Pensions Liability was £43.3 million.
+Item Uncertainties Effect if actual results differ from assumptions Pensions liability At 31st March 2016, the net Pensions Liability was £43.3 million.
 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions can be measured (the impact of changes in assumptions are outlined in note 38).
+A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
+The effects on the net pensions liability of changes in individual assumptions can be measured (the impact of changes in assumptions are outlined in note 38).
 For example, a 0.1% increase in the discount rate assumption would result in a reduction of £60k on the projected service cost.
 However, the assumptions interact in complex ways.
 During 2015/16, the Council's actuaries advised that the net pensions liability for funded LGPS benefits had decreased by £3.97 million due to changes in financial assumptions.
 Many of the financial assumptions are linked to current market conditions.
-Conversely, the same measurement increased by £11.4
+Conversely, the same measurement increased by £11.4 million in the previous year.